 Annual NASBITE International Conference, to be held in Memphis, TN, April 2-4, 2014 at the Peabody Hotel.Link: http://www.nasbite.org/

-The 8th annual FDIB-Africa program, to be conducted in Kenya and Tanzania, will once again combine over two dozen business visits, cultural experiences and academic visits and lectures over 13 days, to initiate and/or enhance faculty awareness and insight in the business, academic and cultural world of sub-Saharan Africa.Link: http://www.moore.sc.edu
+The 8th annual FDIB-Africa program, to be conducted in South Africa, Swaziland and Mozambique, will once again combine over two dozen business visits, cultural experiences and academic visits and lectures over 13 days, to initiate and/or enhance faculty awareness and insight in the business, academic and cultural world of sub-Saharan Africa.Link: http://www.moore.sc.edu